dmd-program/dmd-100/projects/open_design/deliver_open_toy.md

 1. Arrange all of the parts, [knolling style](https://en.wikipedia.org/wiki/Knolling).
 2. Photograph the kit parts from above.
 3. Assemble the kit parts into all variations of the toy.
 4. Take photographs of the assembled kit toys.
 If you are feeling ambitious, follow [this video tutorial](https://www.youtube.com/watch?v=T6fnHEvLyAE) to set up a light box.
+Demonstrating any modular or reconfigurable characteristics of the kit.

 ### Instructions document